franchottse/refile/README.md

 <!-- PROJECT TITLE -->

-# ReFile - Text file reader
+# ReFile - Text File Reader

 A basic text file reader to show contents and see differences with Tkinter GUI.